 - Receiving and giving verbal reports on each client at the start and end of each clinical experience.

 - Preparing clients for transport to other hospital departments for testing and preparing clients for discharge.

-- Preparing, distributing, and administering medications prescribed by physicians.
+- Preparing, distributing, and administering medications prescribed by healthcare providers.

-- Charting either handwritten or via data entered into computer.
+- Charting either handwritten or via data entered into the computer.

 - Bathing clients and changing bed linens.

 - Accepting and orienting new clients to assigned units.